ibm-cloud-docs/cloud-databases/reference-key-protect.md

 }'
 ```

-In the API, use the `disk-encryption-key` parameter in the body of the request.
+In the API, use the `backup_encryption_key_crn` parameter in the body of the request.
 ```
 curl -X POST \
   https://resource-controller.cloud.ibm.com/v2/resource_instances \